Will The Cell Elongate During Mitosis

 The Role of the Mitotic Spindle

 The mitotic spindle is a key determinant of cell shape during mitosis.
-It is a dynamic structure composed of microtubules, motor proteins, and associated proteins that facilitate chromosome segregation.
+It is a dynamic structure composed of microtubules, motor proteins, and associated proteins that support chromosome segregation.
 The spindle exerts forces on the chromosomes and the cell cortex, which can influence cell shape.

 Spindle Forces